-Fighting for victims of dog attacks!
+Fighting for the victims of dog attacks

 San Diego is no different from the rest of the United States in that many people are dog lovers.
 Dogs are simply a part of our culture, and people are used to seeing them everywhere.
 Millions of dogs live in households across the United States, and thousands call San Diego home.
 Unfortunately, this can create the potential for incidents that lead to serious injuries.
-This is where San Diego Injury Law Center can help.
+This is where the attorneys at San Diego Injury Law Center can help.

 Dog bites are a growing problem in San Diego, as more and more people attempt to integrate their dogs into their daily routines and increase the number of contacts with unfamiliar people.
 When a dog is stressed or even naturally predisposed to aggression, people can get hurt and damages can be incurred.

 If you or someone you love has been injured by a dog bite, you need to take action.
 Contact the dog bite lawyers at the San Diego Injury Law Center today to schedule a free initial consultation in order to gain an understanding of your legal rights and options.
 In the meantime, below is a brief overview of the issues of dog bites in San Diego County.

 Everyone has heard horror stories about how certain breeds of dogs are more likely to cause harm to a person than others.
 In particular, breeds that include the Rottweiler, the German Shepherd, the Pit Bull, the Doberman and the Boxer have all been singled out by activist groups and even some homeowners insurance companies as high-risk in nature.